-- resulted in a Presidential Major Disaster Declaration for IA and who are not eligible for regular state unemployment insurance." - FEMA Community Disaster Loan Program: This program provides funding directly to local governments to support essential community services when a disaster has resulted in significant revenue loss, such as fire protection services, trash collection, police protection services, etc. - FEMA National Flood Insurance Program: This program focuses on the provision of insurance to property owners, renters, and businesses to reduce the socio-economic impact of flooding incidents. - U.S. Geological Survey (USGS) Programs: The USGS offers a range of hazard-specific programs, providing scientific expertise to inform emergency management activities for earthquake, landslide, wildfire, and flood hazards.
+- FEMA Community Disaster Loan Program: This program provides funding directly to local governments to support essential community services when a disaster has resulted in significant revenue loss, such as fire protection services, trash collection, police protection services, etc. - FEMA National Flood Insurance Program: This program focuses on the provision of insurance to property owners, renters, and businesses to reduce the socio-economic impact of flooding incidents. - U.S. Geological Survey (USGS) Programs: The USGS offers a range of hazard-specific programs, providing scientific expertise to inform emergency management activities for earthquake, landslide, wildfire, and flood hazards.

 - FEMA Grants Portal: FEMA's portal for communities to submit a Request for Public Assistance form and manage projects.
 The grants portal connects directly to FEMA's internal system known as Grants Manager. - Situational Awareness Tools: The SERT uses situational awareness tools to share information with federal, state, tribal, and local partners to establish a common operating picture, manage the resource request process, and document actions taken throughout an incident. - WebEOC: WebEOC is a situational awareness software program designed for incident information sharing and management.
-This web-based tool is designed to connect crisis-response teams and decision makers at the federal, state, tribal, and local levels and provide access to real-time information for a common operating picture during an event or daily operations. - Mitigation Dashboard: This dashboard is IOEM's on-line tool for communities to submit preapplications for all mitigation grant programs.
+This web-based tool is designed to connect crisis-response teams and decision makers at the federal, state, tribal, and local levels and provide access to real-time information for a common operating picture during an event or daily operations. - Mitigation Dashboard: This dashboard is IOEM's on-line tool for communities to submit preapplications for all mitigation grant programs. - ArcGIS Survey 123: ArcGIS Survey 123 is the preferred mechanism for gathering information to anticipate needs from local jurisdictions and agencies.
+This information can include situational information and commodity burn rates.

 As the ID-ESF #14 Coordinator, IOEM is responsible for leading coordination of community recovery and mitigation activities during response to emergencies and disaster incidents or in preparation for a threat with the potential to significantly impact the State of Idaho.
-The coordinating agency organizes and integrates the state's overall efforts to provide community recovery and mitigation support to the affected area(s) by coordinating state agency assistance (and local federal agency assistance), preparing reports and assessments based on that assistance, and providing the state, Public
+The coordinating agency organizes and integrates the state's overall efforts to provide community recovery and mitigation support to the affected area(s) by coordinating state agency assistance (and local federal agency assistance), preparing reports and assessments based on that assistance, and providing the state, Public Assistance Officer, Individual Assistance Officer, and State Hazard Mitigation Officer for federal disasters.